jabhij/chicagohood_ml/README.md

 # HoodZ
-  (One stop solution for upcoming students)
+  (One-stop solution for upcoming students)

 ### Problem Statement
   - Getting the best neighborhood for upcoming students in Chicago based on a data-driven  multiple-tags based recommendation system (RecSys), where tags are context-aware.